Ensure Disability Access Compliance is achieved before Building

-Both of ASN’s disability access auditing services (Desktop & Onsite) detailed reports are issued that contain identification of non-conformances, statutory requirements, recommended works and situational advice.
+Both of ASN’s disability access auditing services (Desktop & Onsite) detailed reports are issued contain, But not limited to, identification of non-conformances, statutory requirements, recommended works, photo of issue and situational advice.

 For example, the process that ASN use for Desktop Auditing can be seen in the below diagrams and this ensures the development is in line with statutory requirements as well as ensuring the project is not held up by having to rectify issues that have been identified by the building surveyor.

-ASN’s desktop disability access audits are extremely comprehensive and include multiple elements.
-Likely elements to be audited are:
+ASN’s disability access audits are extremely comprehensive and include multiple elements.
+Likely elements to be audited are, but not limited to:

 Walkways: like ramps, walkways to have numerous requirements to achieve compliance.
 Each walkway will be audited accordingly

-Stairs: Stairs must be assessed to ensure there is compliant treads, risers, and nosings.
+Stairs: Stairs must be assessed to ensure there are compliant treads, risers, and nosings.
 Other stair requirements such as handrails and TGSI’s will also be audited.

 Doorways: doorways will be audited as there are width, force, swing, and luminance contrast requirements.
 These will all be audited for all doorways to and within.